Olympic National Park Day Trip (Best 1-Day Itineraries!)

 • Load your car with your backpack, trekking poles, plenty of snacks, and anything else you can think of.

-• Make sure you have a little cash on you.
+• Make sure you have cash on you.
 Some stores on the peninsula do not accept cards.

 • Lay out your clothes so you can get dressed quickly the following day.